rprat-pro/mm-opera-hpc/polycrystal/README.md

 ## Problem definition

 This test case illustrates the simulation of a Representative Volume Element (`RVE`) of a polycrystal made of uranium dioxide (`UO₂`).
-The objective is to study the mechanical response of the material under an uniaxial loading.
+The objective is to study the mechanical response of the material under an uniaxial loading (see the description of the boundary conditions below).

 In addition to the mechanical analysis, this example demonstrates how to set up a fixed-point algorithm to handle the nonlinearities associated with crystalline plasticity at the grain scale.

 - Boundary conditions: periodic boundary conditions are applied on the RVE faces.
 The loading is imposed in one direction, ensuring compatibility and equilibrium across periodic faces.
+More precisely, the axial component Fzz of the macroscopic deformation gradient is imposed.
+The off-diagonal components of the macrocroscopic deformation gradient are set to zero.
+The components Fxx and Fzz are unknowns which are determined by imposing that the components Sxx and Syy of the Cauchy stress are null.
+The main result of the simulation is the evolution of the axial component Szz of the Cauchy stress as a function of Fxx.
 - Constitutive law: UO₂ crystalline plasticity law[^2].
 - Finite element order: 1 (linear interpolation).
 - Finite element space: H1.
 - Simulation duration: 200 s.
 - Number of time steps: 600.
 - [Crystal] Constitutive law: UO₂ crystalline plasticity law[^2].
+In the case of Uranium dioxide, the crystal symmetry is cubic.
+The elasticity properties of the material is used by the behaviour and by the fixed point algorithm used to converge toward an uniaxial tensile test:
-	- Young Modulus = 222.e9
+	- Young Modulus = 222.e9 Pa
 	- Poisson ratio = 0.27
-	- Shear Modulus = 54.e9
+	- Shear Modulus = 54.e9  Pa

 ## Mesh generation

 This section explains how to generate a sample mesh with Merope.

 Before running the script, make sure that the environment variable `MEROPE_DIR` is properly loaded:

 Then, you can generate the mesh in two steps: